 The Designated Teacher for CLA at Nower Hill is Janine Sabbagh.
-She will work with the Virtual School Headteacher to promote the educational achievement and welfare of existing and previously Looked After Children.
+She will work with the Virtual School Headteacher and relevant Heads of Year to promote the educational achievement and welfare of existing and previously Looked After Children.
 For further information see The Role and Responsibilities of the Designated Teacher and Promoting the Education of Looked After Children.